Bob Hallett: Kilbride Music

 Nominated for the East Coast Music Association Manager of the Year award in 2015, 2016, and 2017, Kilbride Music is a music management and production firm operated by Hallett and business partner Michelle Robertson.

 Erin's Pub

 With Chris Andrews (of the band Shanneyganock), Hallett co-owns Erin's Pub, a traditional Newfoundland bar known as a kitchen party place.
-The establishment was the first Irish pub in Newfoundland, has played a role in launching bands, and was featured in a 2014 Cody Westman documentary (That LITTLE Room - The Story Of Erin's Pub) that aired on all Air Canada flights in 2014.
+The establishment was the first Irish pub in Newfoundland.
+It has also played a role in launching bands, and was featured in a 2014 Cody Westman documentary (That Little Room - The Story Of Erin's Pub) that aired on all Air Canada flights in 2014.

-Awards and Service
+Awards and service

 Great Big Sea won the Entertainer of the Year award at the East Coast Music Awards for every year between 1996 and 2000.
 In 2001, they decided not to submit their name for nomination in order to allow other bands to compete.
 They were nominated for several Juno Awards, including Group of the Year.

 Hallett has served as a Co-Chair and Board Member to the East Coast Music Association and Awards.

+He became the organization's executive director in September 2025 following a leadership search.